“When you think about something and don't really know much about it, you will automatically get information.” Larry Page, Co-founder, Google.

 Why is just-in-time learning important?

-Salesforce and other platforms can be difficult to learn, and regular software updates require teams to refresh their learning .
-Just-in-time learning breaks down complex information, using walkthroughs and training modules to help employees learn new information without becoming overwhelmed.
+Platforms like Salesforce or HubSpot can be complex, and constant updates require teams to refresh their skills.
+JIT learning uses walkthroughs, Speks, and embedded guidance to help employees learn new information without becoming overwhelmed.

 Worker autonomy